A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Seafood for lunch

 Classic seafood restaurant Sweetings is only open for lunch.
 Particularly popular with the City crowd, this blue-fronted eatery has been serving fish and seafood for more than 130 years.
 It's a simple no-frills space with an old-school feel.
-Try fried, grilled, or poached fish, lobster bisque, or luxury oysters or lobster thermidore.
+Try fried, grilled, or poached fish, lobster bisque, or luxury oysters or lobster thermidor.

 Sessions Arts Club